Editor's Note: Hold Us Accountable

 At my recent trip to the Democrat & Chronicle for one of this month's features, they told me that readers have to communicate with their journalists in order to combat fake news and catch bias.
 That's what I want you, reader, to do for us.
 Communicate with us.
 Tell us what we do right, what we do wrong.
 Let us know if we get something wrong.
 Let us know if we aren't covering an issue comprehensively.
 Call us out on our biases.
 Hold us accountable.

 This is your school, your community.
-With a new president for the school and for the country, now is the time to have your voice heard and to get the facts straight.
+With a new president for the school and for the country, now is the time to have your voice heard and get the facts straight.
+This is your school, your community.
+With a new president for the school and for the country, now is the time to have your voice heard and get the facts straight.
 We exist to provide information to you; if we aren't doing that properly, we need to know.

 There are many ways to reach out to us.
 If you want to write a letter to the editor for publication online, the information is below.
 If you want to point out any factual errors or biases, please email me at firstname.lastname@example.org.
 Additionally, all contact information for staff is on our website.